 As to our practice of medicine, there are three very important points.

 First and foremost, we have discussed the outbreak with our staff and we want you to know that the patient’s well being is our number one consideration and that the use of standard precautions keeps everyone safe.

 Second, we have reviewed our Standard Precautions guidelines with our staff and we are making sure that they are being followed.

 Finally, practicing these precautions is a routine part of our practice and that our precautions are in compliance with CDC guidelines.
 Everyone’s health and safety are of the utmost importance to us.

 Travel and exposure screenings: We will screen patients and families for travel and possible exposure.

 Respiratory precautions: We have temporarily stopped seeing patients with fevers and those with significant respiratory symptoms in the office.
-We are only allowing two visitors back to the room with the patient.
+We are only allowing one person and one child back to the room with the patient.

 Disinfection: We disinfect our waiting areas hourly, and patient rooms are disinfected per our medical protocol, after each visit.

 Waiting procedures: You may see changes in routines at our offices, waiting in your car or the hallway until we are ready to see your child.

 New ways of delivering care: We are working in supporting telehealth and telemedicine technologies to continue providing care in the safest way possible.